Doing something just because other people are doing it can get you in trouble.

 You might be surprised by the times that end up being most popular – here’s an example.

-Take a look at Social Media Examiner’s Twitter account over a period of about 30 hours:
+Take a look at Social Media Examiner’s Twitter account, same post, different days:

 Your eyes aren’t playing tricks – for more than a day, they posted the same promo copy with the same image and the same link over and over, and nothing else.